 Do not give a child two or more pain medicines at the same time unless the doctor told you to.
 Many pain medicines have acetaminophen, which is Tylenol.
 Too much acetaminophen (Tylenol) can be harmful.

-Encourage your child to continue his or her usual activities.
+Encourage your child to continue their usual activities.
 Not doing them will not prevent growing pains.

 Current as of:

 November 9, 2022

 Author: Healthwise Staff Medical Review: John Pope MD - Pediatrics Kathleen Romito MD - Family Medicine Adam Husney MD - Family Medicine